 As is fitting to its partial setting of Kansas, The Wizard of Oz is the most popular classic movie in the midwest.
 While some might find it hard to believe, the most popular movie in the northeast, The Godfather, does in fact turn 50 this year and is therefore eligible for its place at the top like The Wizard of Oz, Gone With the Wind is the most popular classic film in its regional setting (the southern U.S.) while the west is a big fan of Hitchcock’s 1938 British mystery movie The Lady Vanishes.

 Black and white hasn’t been completely lost to history, as movies like Citizen Kane, The Lady Vanishes, The Best Years of Our Lives, and Modern Times prove.
 Heck, Modern Times is so old (1936) it wasn’t only shot in black and white, it’s a silent movie!
 But the dated filmmaking style couldn’t compete with its colorful counterpart.

 Two color films out of the 30s, Gone with the Wind and The Wizard of Oz, rank as the most popular classic movie in a combined 14 different states.
 These two films are actually the most popular classic movie in seven states each, meaning that the title of “Most Popular Classic Movie in the U.S.” will just have to be shared.

 If you grew up watching some of these movies, you may have grown old with them too.
 Life insurance is something that’s given a lot of consideration by older men and women across the country, and if you already have life insurance but no longer want to pay for premiums (or a sudden financial need arises in your life), Coventry Direct might be able to help you sell your policy.
-For more information and to see if you qualify, visit our website or give us a call at 1-800-268-3687.
+For more information, see if you qualify to sell your policy or give us a call at 1-800-268-3687.